 Advertised for businesses, Lionbridge is best used for big, custom projects at the enterprise level, but the company recently acquired Gengo, which can be used for smaller translation projects and is typically completed by freelance translators.

 The company claims they can work on short deadlines, and Lionbridge also emphasizes the importance they place on the confidential processing of your content.
 Their website is sleek and navigable, though they require you to give them a call or send an email to discuss pricing.

 Best Legal Translators : Morningside Translations

 Founded in 2000 in New York, Morningside Translations specializes in intellectual property and legal translation.
 Their services include patent translation, contract translation, and full multilingual litigation support requiring certified translation and document review.
-Given their expertise and focus on legal documents, as well as a certification from the Geneva-based International Organization for Standardization (ISO) for translation quality, medical device translation, and information security, we selected it as our best legal translation service.
+Given their expertise and focus on legal documents, as well as a certification from the Geneva-based International Organization for Standardization (ISO) for translation quality and medical device translation, we selected it as our best legal translation service.

 According to the company website, 97% of Am Law 200 and over 90 leading brands trust Morningside Translations for their legal translation needs.
 Employing linguists with at least five years of experience in legal translation, they prove their professionalism with a 98% punctual turnaround rate.
 Their website is clear and easy to navigate, but like most other translation services, you must request a quote; pricing is not available on the site.

 Prices are a bit higher than other companies', but for legal translation a premium price is normal.
 Note that Morningside Translations only works with other businesses, so if you’re an individual needing legal translation help, your best bet is to look for a general translation firm that employs linguists specializing in legal translation.